stekycz/restful-api-testing/chapters/04-evaluation-of-api-blueprint-and-dredd.md

 API Blueprint is Web API documentation language based on Markdown syntax.
 The syntax is very simple and it is used for example on GitHub[[5](../README.md/#GitHub)] for writing issues and comments or on Trello[[4](../README.md/#Trello)].
 The language is focused on documenting Web service APIs, especially RESTful APIs.
 It allows writing structured technical documentation and write text description in regular Markdown syntax.

 The most important structures are resources and partialy models in my opinion.
 I will describe its structure and usage in first half of this chapter.
+All examples here are can be wrapped because of page width or readability.

 #### Resources